Search This Site

 7. Once you have everything set, click the Set button, then click Ok on this window, and the other 2, and Windows will update itself with your new settings, no reboot required.

 One last note here.
-If you make the above changes, and find that your computer is still slowing down, you can set the minimum and maximum values to the same number.
+You need to understand how RAM works and 'what is virtual memory' to make the above changes.
+If you need to make those changes and find that your computer is still slowing down, you can set the minimum and maximum values to the same number.
 This will allocate the entire amount all at once and prevent Windows from having to allocate more every time it needs more.
 If none of this works, than it is likely that you need to add some more computer RAM.

 Return from Virtual Memory to Computer Memory